Data Reportedly Shows Nordstrom Made Business Decision Over Ivanka

 — USA TODAY (@USATODAY) February 11, 2017

 Coulter had urged consumers to stop spending money on businesses associated with the Trump family.
 The #GrabYourWallet hashtag was tweeted over 250,000 times, according to Coulter who is a digital media strategist.
-The move has seen major retailers disassociating themselves particularly from Ivanka Trump products.
+The move has seen major retailers disassociating themselves, particularly from Ivanka Trump products.

-In under a week, five major retailers have stopped selling the 35-year-old businesswoman’s shoes, clothing and other accessories.
-The boycott of retail giants like Neiman Marcus and Nordstrom were soon followed by online stores like Shopstyle, Jet and Belk.
+In under a week, five major retailers have stopped selling the 35-year-old businesswoman’s shoes, clothing, and other accessories.
+The boycott of retail giants like Neiman Marcus and Nordstrom were soon followed by online stores like Shopstyle, Jet, and Belk.
 On Saturday, Kmart and Sears removed 31 Trump home items from their online stores.
 A spokesperson for Sears Holdings Corporation, Brian Hanover said the company’s “initiative to optimize its online product assortment was responsible for the decision.
 T.J.
 Maxx and Marshalls’s employees have been instructed to stop displaying Ivanka Trump’s brand openly even though the items remain on sale in stores.

 The news of Nordstrom cutting off ties with the first daughter had drawn plenty of attention after President Trump blasted the company and accused it of treating his daughter “unfairly.”
 Observers had expected the tweet to affect stock market prices of the Seattle-based company after similar tweets tanked the stock prices of Lockheed and Boeing.